pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 We could stop here, but would the fun be in that.
 Instead we will try to understand what this hazard ratio means in terms of survival.
 First I will replicate what `stcurve` does and then obtain the standardized survival functions.

-The code below obtains the mean of the covariates `age`, `enodes` and `pr_1` and puts the into a macro which can then be passed to the
+The code below obtains the mean of the covariates `age`, `enodes` and `pr_1` and puts these into a macro which can then be passed to the
 `at()` option of `stpm2`'s predict command when predicting survival.

 ```stata